Dyson Supersonic Hair Dryer

 It has a smooth nozzle for a sleek finish, a styling concentrator that allows you to style small sections of hair without disturbing the rest, and a diffuser that circulates air around the hair to improve definition.
 Dyson claims the attachments will stay cool to touch when in use.

 What Happened When We Put it to the Test

-One of our staff personally tested the Dyson Supersonic, comparing it with a regular Conair hairdryer that she already had, to see if it lived up to its claims.
+One of our staff personally tested the Dyson Supersonic, comparing it with a regular Conair hairdryer that we already had, to see if it lived up to its claims.